 Paramotoring, or powered paragliding (PPG) is absolutely the most accessible form of aviation available to the public.These motors are the most powerful, yet low maintenance aircraft engines you will find.
 They are rugged, reliable and easy to use.
 There is no easier way to fly than paragliding, and with the addition of the paramotor, well, the sky is not the limit - it's the destination!

 The TrainingAlmost anyone can learn to fly a powered paraglider.
 However, a degree of physical fitness and mental awareness is required.
 It is really quite easy to fly, but you are still aviating.
 The pilot's attitude to safety and airmanship is key for an accident free flying career.
 There's an old saying in aviation: "There are old pilots, and there are bold pilots, but there are no old, bold pilots!"
 You must learn to become a proficient with a paraglider before putting on a paramotor.

 Once you have mastered the basic skills, it's time to put on the power!
-We will familiarize you with the paramotor powerpack: assembly, disassembly, preflight, starting, throttle control, power cutoff, fuel/oil mixing, maintenance, torque and thrust effects, special dangers, transporting and storage.
+Your instructor will familiarize you with the paramotor powerpack: assembly, disassembly, preflight, starting, throttle control, power cutoff, fuel/oil mixing, maintenance, torque and thrust effects, special dangers, transporting and storage.
 In about a week of paragliding and paramotor instruction, most students are ready for extended flights with their very own powered paraglider.

-We teach you everything you need to begin aviating safely and enjoyably.
+Your trusted instructor will teach you everything you need to begin aviating safely and enjoyably.

 Why Paramotoring? -an article by Michel Carnet